maarten-pennings/flasher/README.md

 So, if your PC has Arduino with ESP8266, there is no need to download a copy of the esptool.

+As of 2020, I have added the [esptool binary](https://github.com/igrr/esptool-ck/releases/download/0.4.13/esptool-0.4.13-win32.zip) to this project, to make it even more "one-click".

 ### Find firmware image
 By default the `flash.cmd` script looks for a binary firmware file